-Thanks for visiting my blog.
+Thanks for visiting my Website.
 Look for local news, reviews, town updates, some sports and general thoughts on parenting and education.

 The Lustron: Historic Pre-Fab Homes